Our Dedicated Board

 Casey Reynolds is on the Project Committee, and our Preservation Consultant.
 For three years he served as our Project Manager, and has volunteered with Preserve Historic Sleeping Bear since 2016.
 He is involved with planning, acquisition of materials and equipment, being a park liaison and volunteering on projects ensuring the highest standards for Historic Preservation.
 An experienced timber framer, cabinet maker and carpenter, he was employed in the maintenance department at Principia College in Illinois.
 He is a part-time contractor for local projects as well.
 Casey was a professional tennis coach at the collegiate level, and at Glen Lake High School.

-Neil Schoof Neil is a retired architect, after a 37 year career.
+Neil is a retired architect, after a 37 year career.
 He and his wife live in Suttons Bay after many years in Chicago.
 Neil volunteered on the Old Wicker Park Committee, and a community group in one of Chicago’s Landmark Districts where they lived.
 His architectural work included buildings in the Landmark District where he was guided by the Secretary of Interior Standards for historic preservation.
 He currently volunteers as a driver for ShareCare in Leelanau County.
-Neil served on our Board of Directors for three years and currently serves as Chair of our Adaptive-Use committee, focused on the rehabilitation plans for two historic structures, bringing his expertise in maintaining the historic integrity of the properties.
+Neil served on our Board of Directors and currently serves as Chair of our Adaptive-Use committee, focused on the rehabilitation plans for two historic structures, bringing his expertise in maintaining the historic integrity of the properties.
+Neil is our in-house architect for adaptive-use projects.

 Our Founding Directors